MarquisPierre/mmp200/html/block-inline.md

 However, browsers pre-define all HTML elements as either inline or block.
 For example, browsers define P, DIV and H1-H6 as block levels, and IMG and SPAN as inline.
 You can overide this definition in your own CSS file.

-It is important to distinguish between block-level and inline tags, as some CSS properties behave differently when applied to block-level and inline elements.
+Some CSS properties behave differently when applied to block-level and inline elements.
 For example, you can set the width of a block-level element with CSS, which you cannot do for an inline element.